 Learning how to make ribs that are finger-licking good is as American as apple pie.
 The weather is warming up, which means you can finally start prepping for the summertime barbecue season and 4th of July festivities.
 These unbelievably delicious (and ultra-tender) ribs will give you something to look forward to.

-Grilling ribs is nothing to be taken lightly.
-Everything from the quality of meat you choose to the temperature of the grill to the flavor of the barbecue sauce makes a difference.
+Unless it's your first time bellying up to the pit, you probably know by now that grilling ribs is nothing to be taken lightly.
+Everything — from the quality of meat you choose, to the temperature of the grill, to the flavor of the barbecue sauce — makes a difference.
 If you're looking to grill ribs that literally fall off the bones as you eat them, you're at the right place.
 We searched high and low for the best tips when it comes to grilling ribs.
-Give it a try; we're certain you won't be disappointed.
+Give it a try — we're certain you won't be disappointed:

-After the ribs are fully cooked, take them off the grill and let them rest for 10-15 minutes.
+After the ribs are fully cooked, take them off the grill, and let them rest for 10 to 15 minutes.
 Allowing the meat to rest lets the moisture build up again and prevents the juices from running out of the ribs as you cut them.
 If you cut the meat right away, you lose a ton of vital juices pertinent to the overall flavor.
-We know you're hungry and your mouth is watering, but it's worth waiting an extra 10 minutes!
+We know you're hungry and your mouth is watering, but it's worth waiting an extra 10 minutes.

 And you'll see personalized content just for you whenever you click the My Feed .